Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-• Agitation following TBI tends to resolve when the delirium resolves.
+Agitation following TBI tends to resolve when the delirium resolves.
 In progressive neurodegenerative disorders, including dementia, agitation may be an ongoing problem.

-• Aggression following TBI can either resolve when the agitation resolves or remain an ongoing problem.
-In progressive neurodegenerative disorders, including dementia, aggression may be an ongoing problem.
+Aggression following TBI can either resolve when the agitation resolves or remain an ongoing problem.
+In progressive neurodegenerative disorders, including dementia, aggression may persist.

-• Apathy may improve if the underlying condition resolves or is adequately treated.
+Apathy may improve if the underlying condition resolves or is adequately treated.

 Specific secondary or associated conditions and complications

-Agitation and aggression can have dramatically deleterious sequelae for patients with TBI and other acquired brain injuries.
+Agitation and aggression can have deleterious sequelae for patients with TBI and other acquired brain injuries.
 Agitation and aggression have been associated with interruptions and disruptions of care.
 These behavioral changes have also been correlated with increased lengths of stay in both hospital and acute rehabilitation settings.
 These patients pose a special challenge for traditional brain injury rehabilitation units, which are generally unlocked and also care for other vulnerable patients.
-Aggression, then, can be a barrier to admission to acute rehabilitation and to success in acute rehabilitation programs.11 The overall cost of care can be increased.
+Aggression, then, can be a barrier to admission to acute rehabilitation and to success in acute rehabilitation programs.8 The overall cost of care can be increased.
 There is also a high potential for injury to the patient or others.
 The burden on caregivers can be more intense when a patient is agitated or aggressive.
 Agitation and aggression can also lead to significant social issues, including alienation from family and loss of employment.
-Further, there can be difficult legal issues, which can be exaggerated if the patient engages in criminal activity.1,8,19,21
+Further, there can be difficult legal issues, which can be exaggerated if the patient engages in criminal activity.10

 Essentials of Assessment